Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Framework for separable objectives

 This optimization task is separable because the function $g$ is Markovian, the combination operator $\oplus$ is addition, and the comparison operator is $<$.

-\paragraph{Prescriptive policy generation} Decision trees can also be used to prescribe policies based on historic data, so as to maximize the expected reward (revenue) of the policy \citep{kallus2017prescriptive_trees, bertsimas2019prescriptive}.
-An example is medical treatment assignment based on historic treatment response.
-This is done by reasoning over counterfactuals (the expected outcome if an action other than the historic action was taken).
+\paragraph{Prescriptive policy generation} Decision trees can also be used to prescribe policies based on historical data, to maximize the expected reward (revenue) of the policy \citep{kallus2017prescriptive_trees, bertsimas2019prescriptive}.
+An example is medical treatment assignment based on historical treatment response.
+This is done by reasoning over counterfactuals (the expected outcome if an action other than the historical action was taken).

-In Appendix~\ref{app:ppg} we provide related work and show three different methods for calculating the expected reward from the literature: regress and compare, inverse propensity weighting and the doubly robust method.
+In Appendix~\ref{app:ppg} we provide related work and show three different methods for calculating the expected reward from the literature: regress and compare, inverse propensity weighting, and the doubly robust method.
 The cost function for each of these is Markovian and the combining operator is addition.
 Therefore, prescriptive policy generation can be formulated as a separable optimization task.
 It is also possible to add constraints to the policy, for example, when maximizing revenue under a capacity constraint.
 We show in Appendix~\ref{app:threshold_constraint} that capacity constraints are also separable.

 \paragraph{Nonlinear classification metrics} Nonlinear objectives such as F1-score and Matthews correlation coefficient are typically used for unbalanced datasets. \citet{demirovic2021nonlinear} provide a globally optimal DP formulation for optimizing such nonlinear objectives for binary classification. \dtc{} can also optimize for these metrics.
 For F1-score, for example, one can formulate a combined optimization task that measures the false positive rate for each class $k\in \{0,1\}$ as a separate optimization task: